As moms, we naturally wear many hats; cook, chauffeur, home organizer, timekeeper, peacekeeper, counsellor, motivator… and the list goes on.

 For some children, especially those who come from non-Christian homes or were brought by a friend or relative, you may be the closest representation of Jesus they’ve ever known.
 You may be the first glimpse of Jesus they ever see and that impression can shape their understanding of Him for life.

+3. Flexibility is part of faithfulness.
 Not every Sunday school class will go as planned and that’s okay.
 Sometimes we’ll spend more time calming a noisy room, comforting a tearful child, or simply following the Spirit’s unexpected lead.

 It may feel like a detour, but it’s just one class out of many and it might be the one they remember most.

 Little eyes and ears are always watching not just what we teach, but how we respond.
-How we handle disruptions, how we correct with grace, how we stay patient—those are the lessons that often speak the loudest.
+How we handle disruptions, how we correct with grace, how we stay patient.
+Those are the lessons that often speak the loudest.

+Being a Sunday school teacher is both a weighty responsibility and a beautiful privilege.
 It’s weighty, because souls are being shaped.
 It’s holy, because we’re planting seeds that grow into lifelong faith.

 But we are not alone in this.
 We serve with the One we are serving for.
+He sees.
+He strengthens.
+He goes before us into every lesson, every heart, every moment.

 Here are 3 key characteristics of God to encourage and uplift Sunday School teachers in their ministry.